-Driving cessation hinders aging adults' volunteer and work lives, social lives okay in short termSeptember 17th, 2013 in Health /
+Driving cessation hinders aging adults' volunteer and work lives, social lives okay in short termSeptember 17, 2013 in Medicine & Health / Health

 For many senior drivers, it is only a matter of time before they are forced to give up their car keys due to failing eyesight or other health issues.
 Now, University of Missouri researchers have studied how aging adults' driving cessation influences their work and social lives.
 The researchers found that seniors' loss of driving independence negatively affected their ability to work and their volunteerism; the adults' social lives were not instantly affected yet dwindled over time.